 Being involved in Cub Scouting is fun, challenging, and rewarding.
 Leaders find that their experiences help them to become better parents.
 Following are some of the many dividends that will enrich your life as you dedicate your time, talents, and enthusiasm to Scouting:

-- Fun and fellowship with other families, sharing your pride in the boys’ accomplishments.
+• Fun and fellowship with other families, sharing your pride in the child's accomplishments.

-- A chance to help boys learn good citizenship and to help shape them into men who have strength of character and are sensitive to the needs of others.
+• A chance to help childrennlearn good citizenship and to help shape them into people who have strength of character and are sensitive to the needs of others.

-- The opportunity to help make a difference in the lives of boys as they grow strong in mind and body.
+• The opportunity to help make a difference in the lives of scouts as they grow strong in mind and body.

-- A code to live by which will set a worthwhile example for both boys and adults.
+• A code to live by which will set a worthwhile example for both scouts and adults.

 How can I help?